Executive Headmaster’s Welcome

 - Parents are welcome to communicate with staff.
 Email addresses are surname followed by initial @stbenedicts.co.za e.g. email@example.com

-St Benedict’s is a not-for-profit organisation and we do not have access to excess funds.
-On a monthly basis, we are entirely dependent on the income received from parents.
-When our parents neglected to meet their financial obligations, the school’s ability to meet its monthly commitments is compromised.
+St Benedict’s is a not-for-profit organisation.
+We have never and will never budget to make a surplus and consequently we do not have access to surplus funds.
+On a monthly basis, we are entirely dependent on the income received from parents to run the school and to pay staff salaries.
+When our parents neglect to meet their financial obligations, the school’s ability to meet its monthly commitments is compromised.
+In fairness to those parents who have paid upfront, we have to be vigorous and strict when dealing with defaulting parents.
+Please note that regular tardiness with regards to school fee payments does impact on your credit rating.

-Traffic flow through the school during “peak times” has always been a challenge at St Benedict’s and we are constantly looking at ways in which it can be improved.
-Please bear in mind that in addition to our Junior Preparatory School, there are a further three schools in Kings Rd and there is a great deal of traffic congestion, particularly in the mornings.
+Traffic flow through the school during “peak times” has always been a challenge at St Benedict’s and we are currently looking at long term plans to redesign our entrance.
+Please bear in mind that in addition to our Junior Preparatory School, there are a further three schools in Kings Rd - all starting at the same time - which results in a great deal of traffic congestion, particularly in the mornings.
+Things work well when we all adhere to the Traffic Flow patterns recommended by the school and are polite and courteous to one another.

-I request that you read this document carefully and that you adhere strictly to the traffic rules that it sets out.
-Also consult the attached diagram.
+Please read the guidelines below and that you adhere to the traffic rules that it sets out.
+Also consult the attached Traffic flow diagram.

 Peak Times at St Benedict’s